lxsllvn/spruceGBS/02_reduced_ref/README.md

 ## Identify target regions for analysis

 The *Picea* nuclear genome is ca. 70% transposable elements.
-Many of these are collapsed in the aging P. abies reference assembly, but Illumina libraries seem unlikely to offer much repeat resolution anyway.
+Many of these are collapsed in the aging *P. abies* v.
+1.0 reference assembly, but Illumina libraries are unlikely to offer much repeat resolution anyway.
 In a previous experiment, I found that sites in annotated repeats have a consistent deficit of heterozygotes, regardless of the stringency of the genotype calls/likelihoods.
 Because these sites are unlikely to survive to the final set of genotype calls/likelihoods, I decided to remove them at this stage to reduce the computational demand of the indel realignment.

 **`find_targets.sh`** takes a bed file of the annotated repeats, expands them by 500 bp on both sizes, subtracts these from `picea_newref.bed` and removes any short intervening regions (< 1000 bp) or scaffolds.
 This produces `picea_newref_target_regions.bed`, which are the initial set of sites for the subsequent steps.